Anurag-Jaiswal-Er/React-JS/README.md

  ## usePrams()
  - The useParams hook returns an object of key/value pairs of the dynamic params from the current URL that were matched by the <Route path>.
 Child routes inherit all params from their parent routes.

+ ### The Redux Toolkit package is intended to be the standard way to write Redux logic.
+It was originally created to help address three common concerns about Redux: